A.J. Dillon Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- In his three career matchups against the Lions, Dillon averaged 11.7 rushing yards per game, 34.8 fewer yards than his over/under in Sunday's game.

-- Dillon, in three matchups versus the Lions, has not run for a TD.

-- The Lions allow 135.9 yards per game on the ground, the NFL's 28th-ranked rush defense.
+- The Lions give up 135.9 yards per game on the ground, the NFL's 28th-ranked rush defense.

-- The Packers are up against the NFL's 26th-ranked D when it comes to rushing TDs conceded (18 this year).
+- This year the Lions are ranked 26th in the league in rushing touchdowns allowed (18).

 Recent Performances